stacks-network/docs/src/pages/storage-hubs/gaia-admin.md

 The admin service needs to know the following:

 - where the Gaia hub config file is located
-- which API key(s) to use when authenticating administrative requests
+- which API keys to use when authenticating administrative requests
-- which command(s) to run to restart the Gaia hub on a config change
+- which commands to run to restart the Gaia hub on a config change

 The following is the standard admin service config installed with your EC2 instance.